 Hill runs are a great form of resistance training.
 Despite being the bane of most runners’ existences, hill runs are shown to improve both speed and VO2 maximum.
 VO2 maximum is a measure of how much oxygen an individual is able to utilize during intense exercise.
 It’s generally considered an excellent indicator of aerobic endurance and cardiovascular fitness, meaning that hill runs are one of the best ways to get faster at running.

 One study demonstrates that twice-weekly hill runs over the course of six weeks can improve 5-kilometer running speeds by an average of 2%.
-Hill running is also an excellent overall body workout, which strengthens not only the glutes, hamstrings, core, quadriceps, but also the calves and upper body.
+Hill running is also an excellent overall body workout to add to your training schedule, which strengthens not only the glutes, hamstrings, core, quadriceps, but also the calves and upper body.

 5. Eat Healthy

 While it’s important to understand which exercises can help you become a faster runner, you can’t neglect the effects your diet will have on your overall fitness.
-Healthy foods and fuel provide cleaner energy, help repair muscles, and can help prevent lasting injuries.
+Healthy foods and fuel provide cleaner energy, help repair muscles, and can help prevent lasting injuries from high intensity running.

 By now, most people know that protein is essential for building muscle.
 Nevertheless, vitamin and mineral rich foods, antioxidant-rich superfoods, and foods with anti-inflammatory properties will all help reduce muscle soreness post-workout, and prevent lasting pain or injury.

 Cutting out empty-calorie foods — like sugary snacks, sodas, starchy, fried, or heavily processed foods –– is the best way to start.
-From there, try to replace these foods with lean proteins, leafy greens, and whole grains to ensure you’re getting the macro and micro nutrients you need to improve your running speed.
+This kind of diet can even help you lose weight if that’s one of your goals.
+From there, try to replace these foods with lean proteins, leafy greens, and whole grains to ensure you’re getting the macro and micro nutrients you need to improve your running pace.

 6. Listen to Music

 Many people enjoy taking their playlists with them on a run.
-Listening to music is a great way to get into the zone, stay in the zone, and maintain a consistent speed, especially if you select music with a steady rhythm and beat.
+If you want to learn how to run faster, listening to music is a great way to get into the zone, stay in the zone, and maintain a consistent speed, especially if you select music with a steady rhythm and beat.

 Today, studies have found that listening to music triggers dopamine production, which is a great way to distract yourself from feelings of fatigue or discomfort.
 This will also make it easier to continue pushing yourself to increase your running speed.
 In fact, listening to rock or pop music can actually boost performance by up to 15%, making it a fun and easy way to increase running speed.